storj/docs/app/node/get-started/port-forwarding/page.md

 Once you have your gateway IP, open a browser and type it in.

-You'll be forwarded to a login page of your router.&#x20;
+You'll be forwarded to a login page of your router.

 If you don't know the login, try googling the default username and password for your router's make and model.